ivanshalashilin/Cavity/README.md

 # Data acquistion (DAQ)

 Data logging was used extensively in the project.
 To monitor cavity signal, we used a PXIe and NI DAQs interfaced by Labview.
 This is found in the folder `Labview`.
-The PXIe has a breakout board with many pins, the board guide that matches up the names of the physical pins and the physical channel names you'll see in LabView is avalaible from [NI's website](https://www.ni.com/knowledgebase/attachments/A1866E353248893C862571BD000CEB62_SCB-6820653X.pdf).
+The PXIe has a breakout board with many pins, the board guide that matches up the names of the physical pins and the physical channel names you'll see in LabView is available from [NI's website](https://www.ni.com/knowledgebase/attachments/A1866E353248893C862571BD000CEB62_SCB-6820653X.pdf).

 (note for Jacob: write up Putty + Labview)

 ## LabView Program

 To collect photodiode voltage and Thermocouple temperature a custom built LabView software was created.
-To avoid large files and memory overflow the program saves collected data periodically in seperate files rather than in one file all at once.
+To avoid large files and memory overflow the program saves collected data periodically in separate files rather than in one file all at once.
 ![](/assets/LabViewUI_labels.png)
 The above image shows what the UI for the program looks like during operation.
 To set up data collection:
 - Choose two PXIe physical channels to view/record.
 Typically for the STCL this is the function generator and the photodiode.